William Evans-Gordon: Political career in India

 Evans-Gordon was commissioned as a second lieutenant into the 67th Foot on 15 January 1877.
 He transferred on 3 July to the Madras Staff Corps of the Indian Army, attached to the 41st Madras Native Infantry in 1880 as Wing Officer and Quartermaster.
-From November 1881— December 1883 he was extra ADC to the Governor of Madras, M. E. Grant Duff, serving as Wing Officer and Quartermaster in 1883 with the 8th Madras Native Infantry.
+From November 1881 to December 1883 he was extra ADC to the Governor of Madras, M. E. Grant Duff, serving as Wing Officer and Quartermaster in 1883 with the 8th Madras Native Infantry.
 In 1884, Evans Gordon served under the Foreign Department attached to 1st Regt.
 Central India Horse (Mayne's Horse) in Guna.

 During the joint Russo-British Afghan Boundary Commission 1885–1887 under Colonel Joseph West Ridgeway, he was busy working as Boundary Settlement Officer and Assistant in charge of Banswara State and Pratapgarh.
 As an Attaché of the Indian Foreign Department, he worked on translating documents into French and German, apparently for the uniformed but "unofficial" military observers from those countries.
 He had charge of the Frontier Branch of the Foreign Department and collated the Boundary Commission's documentation.

 From 1884 to 1888, he was Assistant Secretary during the greater part of the Viceroy Lord Dufferin's tenure by accompanying the Viceroy on his tours and translating at his interviews with Indian princely rulers.
 In 1885, Evans-Gordon was back with the 8th Madras Regiment in Saugor as Officiating 3rd Class Political Assistant, and the following year, he was attached to the Foreign Department of the Indian Government.

 In September 1886, he accompanied the Foreign Secretary of the Indian Government (Sir Mortimer Durand) up the military road being built through the Khyber Pass by Colonel Robert Warburton to the new fort at Landi Kotal.
 The Durand Line remains the international boundary between Afghanistan and modern-day Pakistan.

 On 15 July 1887, Evans-Gordon was promoted to Captain in the Indian Staff Corps, as Assistant Secretary at the Foreign Department from 1888 to 1892.
 As political officer in 1888, he was prominently connected with negotiations for the surrender of Ghazi Ayub Khan, who eight years earlier had defeated a British army at the Battle of Maiwand during the Second Anglo-Afghan War and had laid siege to Khandahar.
 He sought refuge in Iran, where he entered into negotiations with Sir Mortimer Durand, now ambassador at Teheran.
 Evans-Gordon took charge of him on his arrival in India and escorted him and his entourage from Karachi to Rawalpindi.